Share this post:

 Sounds good?
 It tastes good too.

-Moreover, they offer tropical fruit salad, eggs your way served on an avocado salad and a basket of assorted breads included.
+Moreover, they offer tropical fruit salad, eggs your way served on an avocado salad, and a basket of assorted bread included.

 If you’re abstaining after a heavy night, there are life-saving natural sodas and smoothies with tangy tamarind or other tropical fruits.